RajVarsani/ecommerce-demo/README.md

 # Start the project in development mode
 $ npm start

-# Open http://localhost:3000 to view the API documentation.
+# Go to http://localhost:3000 to view the website.
 ```